ARMmbed/lora-docs/docs/iotx.md

 #define CFG_us915                                   1
 ```

-Make sure the right line is uncommented, depending on the shield version that you have.
+Make sure the correct line is uncommented, depending on the shield version that you have.

 __If you have the SX1276MB1LAS:__